ntrezowan/the-plain/_posts/2017-04-11-powershell-scripts.md

 ----        ---
 Server1     True
 ```

-If it returns `TRUE`, then default RDP port 3389 is open to accept connection.
+If it returns `TRUE`, then default RDP port `3389` is open to accept connection.

 ---

-#### Find OS version, OS architecture, Hostname, Domain, CNAME, # of Processors, RAM, Disks, IP address, Windows Licensing Status, UAC Status, Firewall Setting, SNMP Install Status and will check if the machine is physical or virtual
+#### Find OS version, OS Architecture, Hostname, Domain, CNAME, # of Processors, RAM, Disks, IP address, Windows Licensing Status, UAC Status, Firewall Setting, SNMP Install Status and will check if the machine is physical or virtual
 ```
 CLS